Skip to main content

 This doesn't mean the closing line is perfect—it's just the best public estimate available.
 Edges exist because markets aren't 100% efficient, especially in lower-liquidity markets like player props, alternative lines, and smaller leagues.

-Sportsbooks track every bet you make and compare your entry price to the closing line.
-Their algorithms flag accounts that consistently beat the close:
+Sportsbooks track every bet you make and compare your entry price to where the market closes.
+They are not looking for a lucky week.
+They are looking for evidence that you consistently buy numbers before the market corrects them.

 Warning